Famous-Tech/Famous-Tech/README.md

 - **English**

 ## 🎭 Group Affiliation
-I am a member of **DEDSEC**, a community focused on hacking and cybersecurity.
-I do **not** engage in any illegal activities within the group.
+I am a member of **CNS (Code No Sekai)**, a community focused on programming and teamwork.

 ---

 <div align="center">
-  <h3>🚀 Let's Code the Future Together! 🚀</h3>
+  <h3>🚀 Call Famous-Tech and let Innovation meet execution 🚀</h3>
   <p>Visit <a href="https://www.famoustech.xyz">Famous-Tech.xyz</a> for more</p>
 </div>

 ---

 Feel free to explore my repositories and don't hesitate to get in touch for collaborations or discussions!

----
+> Last modification (sam 13 Sep 2025)